100+ Tennis Gift Ideas for Players of All Ages & Levels

 - Fitbit tracker

-Tennis Stringer
+Tennis Racquet Stringer

 The truth is, there are terrific stringers that are surprisingly affordable.
-Of course, as with anything, there are versions with extra features that can quickly become more expensive too.
+Of course, as with anything, there are versions with extra features that can quickly become more expensive, too.

 Next, let’s assume you play competitively all year long and string your racquet every two weeks on average.
 That’s $390 every year!